nvrnight/chessbuddies/README.md

 1. Download the [current release](https://github.com/nvrnight/chessbuddies/releases/tag/1.0.1) from the [Releases tab](https://github.com/nvrnight/chessbuddies/releases)
 2. Unzip it to a directory.
 3. Open powershell in the directory(CTRL+SHIFT+Right Click -> Open Powershell Window Here).
-4. Edit appsettings.json and put your bot's token in the token field.
+4. Edit appsettings.json and put your Discord account in the admins field and put your bot's token in the token field.
 If you don't know how to create a Discord bot or get your bot's token, follow the [Discord bot guide](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token).
 5. Run **dotnet ChessBuddies.dll**